VasileiosMalt/KDE_Dolphin_quick-mv-n-rename-action/README.md

 - **No Overwrites**: Aborts if target folder already exists
 - **File Preservation**: Original timestamps and permissions maintained
 - **Smart Detection**: Only processes regular files (ignores directories)

+## ⚠️ ATTENTION

+- **If you have a dir named exactly "NewFolder" in your CWD**: it will merge the selected files with it and then rename it.

 ## 🔍 Technical Details